 Speaking of how our culture deals with the unknown, the question of what the Carls are is not fully answered by the end of the book, which makes this book both a sci-fi novel and a mystery novel, which makes the plot that much more engaging – additionally, An Absolutely Remarkable Thing shows you how humans feel as though they are being “put to the test” by superior alien life forms, and that assumption changes humankind on a cultural level.
 Though admittedly I don’t have much experience of the sci-fi genre (and I must confess that I don’t like Star Wars simply because it isn’t my cup of tea).

 When April, tries to unlock the mystery of the Carls, is challenged by a conservative older man who wants to attack the Carls, she fights back with a long, ranting video.
 Immediately after, she thinks, “I had no idea of this then, but by engaging with him, I was affirming him and his wackos.
-Their ideas were getting more exposure through my larger audience, and I (and, of course, every news channel out there) was confirming the idea that there were two sides you could be on, and also admits that, “it was a huge mistake, and also great for views.”
-This means that many of these arguments throughout the novel can be applied to current American politics – though my biggest criticism with idea is that it doesn’t actually take place in the actual, current American political system.
+Their ideas were getting more exposure through my larger audience, and I (and, of course, every news channel out there) was confirming the idea that there were two sides you could be on, and also admits that “it was a huge mistake, and also great for views.”
+This means that many of these arguments throughout the novel can be applied to current American politics – though my biggest criticism with the idea is that it doesn’t actually take place in the actual, current American political system.
 This is because it is implied that Clinton won the election – I say implied because she is referred to only as “Madam President” throughout the novel.

 I really enjoyed “An Absolutely Remarkable Thing”, and I would definitely recommend it.
-I particularly enjoyed the writing style and characters in the book, and though the LGBTQ+ representation wasn’t great, I greatly appropriate the ideas, themes and subtexts the book had to offer.
-This comes as a pleasant surprise as I would normally choose non-fictional books other fictional books if I read more – but as someone whose just starting to get back into reading again, this is a good book to start with.
+I particularly enjoyed the writing style and characters in the book, and though the LGBTQ+ representation wasn’t great, I greatly appropriate the ideas, themes, and subtexts the book had to offer.
+This comes as a pleasant surprise as I would normally choose non-fictional books other fictional books if I read more – but as someone who’s just starting to get back into reading again, this is a good book to start with.